-- 37) The manner in which individuals gather and process information is a part of which of the following?
+- 38) The manner in which individuals gather and process information is a part of what?

 - A) Personal values

 - B) Cognitive style

 - C) Adaptability

 - D) Creativity

 Explanation: A) Incorrect.
 Personal values give rise to attitudes, orientations, and behaviors.
 The manner in which individuals gather and process information is a part of cognitive style.